RoboticCheese/longshoreman-chef/README.md

 I want faster tests!
 But I also want to host as little of my own build environment as possible!

-`kitchen-docker` and `kitchen-docker-api` are awesome, but Docker on its own relies on an unencrypted API connection.
-What if a proxy with HTTPS + auth could sit in front of Docker and Docker used a caching proxy during builds?
+`kitchen-docker` and `kitchen-docker-api` are awesome, but Docker by default relies on an unencrypted API connection.
+What if we enabled TLS verification with a custom cert for security between the client and server?
+What if the server also ran through a caching proxy to speed up builds?

 Components
 ----------
-* Docker - The container manager itself
+* Docker - The container manager itself, with TLS verification enabled
-* Caching layer
+* Caching layer(?)

 To Do
 -----
-* TODO: Wait a minute...
-Docker has [HTTPS](http://docs.docker.io/examples/https/) now?!
-Is that new?
+* TODO: Figure out what to use for the caching proxy

 License & Authors
 -----------------